How to Become a Notary in Indiana

 Do I need to order a notary stamp in Indiana?

-Required Elements: The official seal of an Indiana notary public must include the following (IC 33-42-10-2):
+The official seal of an Indiana notary public must include the following information (IC 33-42-10-2):

 - The name of the notary public exactly as it appears on the notary public’s commission certificate.